Phonemic Awareness Activities Improve Reading SkillsMarch 22nd, 2018

 Always give an example: The teacher or parent leads with “Let’s think of words that rhyme with cat…bat, fat, what other words can you think of?”

 - Think of words that rhyme with at, it, an, ant, id

 - Think of words that rhyme with other, lotion, bound

-For more phonemic awareness activities, check out Making Spelling Sense, the ASW Spelling and Phonics Program, and the ASW VAK (Visual, Auditory, Kinesthetic) Therapy Program.
+For more phonemic awareness activities, check out Making Spelling Sense and Scholar Within’s Reading Program.
 These products and programs improve phonemic awareness as well as 23 to 27 areas of perception.